 Will these ideas work?
 I don’t know.
 It is all about experimenting.

-You can also see the latest version of Build in Public Mastery.
+You can also see the latest version of Build in Public Mastery and what changed in each cohort.
 There are a lot of developments all the time!

 When the time comes, I will update this post and share more with you!
 Thanks for reading up to this point!